The Vosges Battles as Experienced by the 442nd Regimental Combat Team

 KIA Loss for 26 Oct 1944

 442 L Pfc.
-Fujioka, Teruo100 A
+Fujioka, Teruo

-27 Oct 1944 – Battle Day Thirteen
+27 Oct 1944 – Battle Day Thirteen: Battle for the Lost Battalion Begins

-By 1400 of October 27 all three battalions of the 442d Infantry were in line abreast, although there was a considerable gap between the 3d Battalion at the center and the 2d Battalion on the left.
+By 1400 of October 27 all three battalions of the 442nd Infantry were in line abreast, although there was a considerable gap between the 3rd Battalion at the center and the 2nd Battalion on the left.
 The attack moved very slowly, meeting heavy resistance from enemy infantry and incessant mortar concentrations.
-At 1530 Companies I and K, leading the 3d Battalion’s advance, were counterattacked.
+At 1530 Companies I and K, leading the 3rd Battalion’s advance, were counterattacked.
 The attack was led by a tank and a half-track, followed by enemy infantry.
 The bulk of the attack, including the armor, fell against Company K’s positions on the left flank.
 The fighting was severe, and the enemy tank threatened to be the deciding factor as it rolled to within seventy-five yards of the company positions and began spraying the area with direct fire.
 At this point, Private First Class Matsuichi Yogi, disregarding the exploding shells and small-arms fire, took his bazooka and worked his way to within twenty-five yards of the tank.
 Deliberately exposing himself, he fired, scoring a direct hit with his rocket and knocking out the tank.
 Spotting two German bazooka gunners, he killed one with a shot from his own rocket launcher and drove the other back with accurate rifle fire.
-Yogi was later killed in action.
+Two days later Yogi was killed in action.
 He was posthumously awarded the Distinguished Service Cross.

 Deprived of their supporting fire, the enemy infantrymen pulled back and the attack was broken in the early twilight.
-The 3d Battalion made no attempt to follow up the withdrawal since it was impossible to maintain control in the pitch darkness.
+The 3rd Battalion made no attempt to follow up the withdrawal since it was impossible to maintain control in the pitch darkness.

-KIA Loss for 27 Oct 1944
+KIA Losses for 27 Oct 1944

-100 ?
-1st Lt.
+100 B 1st Lt.
 Boodry, James

 442 I Pfc.
 Amakawa, Nobuo

-28 Oct 1944 – Battle Day Fourteen
+28 Oct 1944 – Battle Day Fourteen: The Battle Intensifies

-Meanwhile the third 3d Battalion had run into the first of a series of manned German roadblocks.
-These blocks, primarily anti-tank barriers, were usually manned by a company of infantry with a plentiful supply of automatic weapons.
+Meanwhile the 3rd Battalion had run into the first of a series of manned German roadblocks.
+These blocks, primarily antitank barriers, were usually manned by a company of infantry with a plentiful supply of automatic weapons.
 Company K’s advance was stopped by enemy fire from several machine guns, riflemen, and grenadiers.
 Staff Sergeant Gordon Yamashiro, commanding one of the leading squads, advanced alone to locate the enemy positions.
 When he had located the probable source of the enemy fire, he advanced another hundred yards, killed a sniper who had fired at him and missed, and then knocked out one machine gun by killing all three of the gunners with his automatic rifle.
 A second machine gun took him under fire, but he also killed the crew of this gun.
 As he was laying down a screen of fire to cover the advance of his squad, he was killed by a sniper.
 He had, however, succeeded in opening a gap in the enemy’s defenses.
-After a barrage by the 522d Field Artillery and the regimental Cannon Company, Company K was able to widen the gap and destroy the enemy positions.
+After a barrage by the 522nd Field Artillery and the regimental Cannon Company, Company K was able to widen the gap and destroy the enemy positions.
 Sergeant Yamashiro was posthumously awarded the Distinguished Service Cross.

-KIA Loss for 28 Oct 1944
+KIA Losses for 28 Oct 1944

 100 B Pfc.
 Fujita, Sadami